-- After filling any LP system, immediately replace and secure all protective covers and caps. - After closing the LP valve, close and securely latch the LP door to prevent unintentional access or damage. - NEVER connect natural gas to the LP gas system-LP gas and natural gas are not interchangeable. - When lighting range burners, do not turn burner controls ON and allow the gas to escape before lighting. - NEVER use any other "burning" equipment (e.g., charcoal grills, wood stoves, butane lights, propane lights) inside the motorhome.
-Doing so might cause fires and/or asphyxiation.
+- NEVER connect natural gas to the LP gas system-LP gas and natural gas are not interchangeable. - When lighting range burners, do not turn burner controls ON and allow the gas to escape before lighting.

+NEVER use any other "burning" equipment (e.g., charcoal grills, wood stoves, butane lights, propane lights) inside the motorhome.
+Doing so may cause fires and asphyxiation.